Body Size Virtual Try-On — Accurate Measurements Guide (Free AI)

 Accurate measurements + a good full-body photo = perfect virtual try-on results.
 But if you want the easiest path, skip the tape measure entirely — modern AI tools like Agalaz extract your proportions directly from your photo.

 The technology has reached the point where a single well-lit, front-facing full-body photo gives you better results than manual measurements ever could.
-Once your photo is ready, try it in a free virtual dressing room or use an AI clothes changer to swap outfits instantly.
+Once your photo is ready, try it in a free virtual dressing room or use an virtual try-on to swap outfits instantly.
+Still unsure whether a specific piece will fit before you commit?
+Pair this with our companion guide on how to know if clothes will fit without trying them on — measurements give you the inputs, the fit checklist tells you what to do with them.